brucemwarren/100-days-of-code/log.md

 **Thoughts**: Wow.
 I am beginning to be sort of impressed with myself here.
 Going really well and I haven't hit a wall quite yet.
 I'll take it for sure.
 I need to remember to put my closing tags in right away, however.
 It is costing me a lot of time when I forget.

 *Portfolio*: [https://codepen.io/brucemwarren/full/goqvNP/](https://codepen.io/brucemwarren/full/goqvNP/)

+### Day 24: 2 February 2018

+**Today's Progress**: Started pandas, worked on JavaScript on fcc.

+**Thoughts**: I got laid off on Wednesday, so I haven't done a lot.
+Obviously, this work becomes more important now, along with having more time for it.
+Always onward.